tokenshift/signal/03 - Signal 3 - Keford.md

 you've discovered that you aren't the first to arrive there.
 High in the trees, webbing comes together to form small villages.
 Scuttling overhead in the canopy belies the presence of 8-eyed scouts who watch your movements.
 And every now and then, you can spot them.
-The Culovas.
+The culovas.

 Normally, they're peaceful, reclusive; content to live and let live.
 But sometimes, someone can do something rather rash.
-A local hunter, the glaive Baral, recently killed a particularly big Culova during a foray into the forest.
-He returned triumphant, mounted the head on his wall as a grim trophy...and that's when the nearby Culova band became aggressive.
+A local hunter, the glaive Baral, recently killed a particularly big culova during a foray into the forest.
+He returned triumphant, mounted the head on his wall as a grim trophy...and that's when the nearby culova band became aggressive.

 Loggers, guards, explorers--doesn't matter who their targets are, they've been using hit-and-run attacks for weeks now, spraying poison on those they catch.